lsulli/LidarManager/README.md

 Request LIDAR file(s) in readable directory and user with read and write privilege for user directory.
 Tested with Qgis 3.10 and later

-Add file(s) lidar and/or single virtual raster file directly from Tile Index Layer with valid field path (you can create it with dedicate tool - see belowe).
+Add file(s) lidar and/or single virtual raster file directly from selected features in Tile Index Layer with valid field path (you can create it with dedicate tool - see belowe).
 Set on the fly hillshading parameter and CRS.
 Change LIDAR hillshading setting in TOC.
 Other Tools: